 "Orion."
 Owned by Karina Burger and Tim O'Brien.

-"Sherlock."
+"Sherlock participating in the Puppy Pull."
 Owned by Alexis Smith.

 Why weight-pull?
 Weight-pulling is mentally and physically stimulating!
 It puts your dog to work and lets them use their muscles in a way they do not often get the chance.
 It is relationship-building, as you use their innate desire to 'come' and please you (and receive treats back at their crate!).
 It is a social activity for you, and a great chance to socialize your dog to noise and activity.
 What kind of equipment do you need?
 Weight-pulling harnesses are different from mushing harnesses.
 They typically have thicker webbing and more padding.
 They have a bar behind the hind legs.
 It is imperative to ensure that the harness fits correctly.
 To learn more about fit, see "Dressed for Success" by Shilon Bedford.